 Brand & Narrative Architect

-Most brands don't fail because they lack creativity.
+Most brands don't fail for lack of creativity.

 I've spent my career working inside global companies across brand, marketing, and strategy.
 Often, this meant being involved when brands were growing quickly, expanding into new markets, or trying to redefine themselves.
 What I saw repeatedly was that execution was rarely the real problem.
 Misalignment was.